rust-lang/rust/src/doc/tarpl/unchecked-uninit.md

   order is reversed!)
 * `ptr::copy_nonoverlapping(src, dest, count)` does what `copy` does, but a little faster on the assumption that the two ranges of memory don't overlap.
-  (this is equivalent to memcopy -- note that the argument order is reversed!)
+  (this is equivalent to memcpy -- note that the argument order is reversed!)

 It should go without saying that these functions, if misused, will cause serious havoc or just straight up Undefined Behaviour.
 The only things that these